-Detection of concussion is critical because its not enough for a child to return to activity just because they feel good that day.
+Detection of concussion is critical because it's not enough for a child to return to activity just because they feel good that day.

 How we feel and how our brain is functioning are not necessarily the same, Dr. Falk says.
-In fact, there is very often a lag time of one to two days (may be more for younger kids) between when people feel better and when their brain is performing at a normal level.
+In fact, there is very often a lag time of one to two days (maybe more for younger kids) between when people feel better and when their brain is performing at a normal level.

 This means that objective tests of brain function, balance and symptoms should be considered together when choosing the right time to safely return to activity.
 Therapies and medications can also be used in certain circumstances when needed.

 After all, going back too early can slow healing and risk worse injury, Dr. Falk says.